Kevin Hassett: American Enterprise Institute

 Hassett joined AEI as a resident scholar in 1997.
 He worked on tax policy, fiscal policy, energy issues, and investing in the stock market.
 He collaborated with R. Glenn Hubbard on work on the budget surplus, income inequality, and tax reform.
 Hassett published papers and articles on capital taxation, the consistency of tax policy, returns on energy conservation investments, corporate taxation, telecommunications competition, the effects of taxation on wages, dividend taxation, and carbon taxes.

 In 2003, Hassett was named director of economic policy studies at AEI.
 Hassett wrote columns in newspapers like The New York Times, The Washington Post, and The Wall Street Journal.
 He writes a monthly column for National Review and, since 2005, a weekly column for Bloomberg.

 In 2007, Hassett argued that the United States was on the wrong side of the Laffer curve in terms of corporate tax rates.
-Economists and commentators characterized a graph that he used to support his argument as deceptive.
+Some commentators characterized a graph that he used to support his argument as deceptive.

 Dow 36,000

 Hassett is coauthor with James K. Glassman of Dow 36,000: The New Strategy for Profiting from the Coming Rise in the Stock Market.
 It was published in 1999 before the dot-com bubble burst.
 The book's title was based on a calculation that, in the absence of the equity premium, stock prices would be approximately four times as high as they actually were.
-In its introduction, Glassman and Hassett wrote that the book "will convince you of the single most important fact about stocks at the dawn of the twenty-first century: They are cheap...
-If you are worried about missing the market's big move upward, you will discover that it is not too late.
-Stocks are now in the midst of a one-time-only rise to much higher ground–to the neighborhood of 36,000 on the Dow Jones industrial average."
-The Dow Jones Industrial Average closed at 10,273.00 on the day of the book's publication on October 1, 1999, peaked at 11,722.98 105 days later, then declined 37.8% through October 9, 2002.

-Paul Krugman argued on his faculty website that the book contained basic arithmetic errors and was "a very silly book" but regarded Hassett's role as co-author as a "youthful indiscretion."
-Statistician and blogger Nate Silver described the book as "charlatanic" and suggested on empirical grounds that the authors had failed to notice that at the time of writing stock prices were "as overvalued as at literally any time in American history".